The chasing arrows symbol doesn’t always mean an item is recyclable. Here’s how to know what you can actually put in your recycling bin.

 The chasing arrows symbol does not mean you can throw the product in your recycling bin.
 It all depends on what’s accepted by your kerbside recycling program.
 Most programs accept #1 and #2 plastics, glass, aluminium, and cardboard.

 Unfortunately, it’s not uncommon for people to throw rubbish in their recycling bin just because they see the recycling symbol.
 This well-intentioned “wishcycling” can contaminate the stream of recyclable material and does more harm than good.

 How can this information help you in your sustainability journey?

 Now that you know what the recycling symbol means, check with your local council to see what items they accept.
 Don’t forget to share this information with your neighbours so you can all recycle properly!

 And for the items that you can’t put in your recycling bin, there’s TerraCycle.
-You may see the TerraCycle logo on your favourite products, which means you can recycle them through TerraCycle for free through our free recycling programs.
+You may see the TerraCycle logo on your favourite products, which means you can recycle them through TerraCycle for free in Australia and New Zealand.
 If we don’t have a free recycling program for what you’re looking for, check out our Zero Waste Boxes as a way to #RecycleEverything.